Poorvi-Naveen/CivicPulse/README.md

 ## Prerequisites

-Ensure the following are installed on your system:
+Check the following installed on the system:

 - Java 17 or above
 - Node.js (LTS recommended)